 05 Jul Living With Heart Failure

 According to the American Heart Association, 1 in 5 people will develop heart failure (HF).
 In HF, the heart is unable to pump enough blood to meet the body’s needs.
-Either the heart cannot fill with enough blood or the heart is unable to pump blood to the rest of the body with enough force.
+Either the heart cannot fill with enough blood or it is unable to pump blood to the rest of the body with enough force.
 While HF is a chronic, progressive disease it does not mean the heart will stop working and nothing can be done to treat it.
 The condition is also commonly called congestive heart failure, right-sided heart failure, or left-sided heart failure.

 Generally speaking, HF is more likely to occur in people 65 or older.
 In fact, it is the most common reason for seniors to be hospitalized.
 Men have a higher rate of HF than women.
 It is also more common in African Americans.
 However, anyone can develop the disease at anytime.
 This is especially true for those who have other conditions that put a strain on the heart such as diabetes, high blood pressure, angina, coronary artery disease, heart attack, congenital heart defects, cardiomyopathy, valve diseases, and arrhythmias.